AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## VMs

-First you need the QEMU server, which is the backend for the VMs, the libvirt manager, and optionally the cockpit web interface.
+First, you need the QEMU server, which is the backend for the VMs, the libvirt manager, and optionally the cockpit web interface.

 ```bash
 pacman -S qemu-full libvirt virt-manager cockpit cockpit-machines